 The Best Products With Chamomile

 For a spa-like refresh in a spritz, treat your face to this chamomile-infused take on Mario Badescu's cult-favorite facial spray.
 This purple iteration features lavender oil, lavender essential water, and chamomile extract to boost calming properties.
-The formulation is also fortified by vitamin C to combat free radicals even better, fighting signs of aging and balancing your complexion.
+The formulation is also fortified with vitamin C to combat free radicals even better, fighting signs of aging and balancing your complexion.

 The eye-catching blue of this new makeup remover is naturally derived from chamomile flowers during the distillation process.
 The soothing blue chamomile (also known as azulene) helps to calm and refresh the skin and relieve environmental stress while the formula works hard to gently dissolve makeup and take off the day.